booch/presentations/Architecture-Big-and-Small/slides.md

 ???

-- There are a couple really good sites on Design Patterns
+- There are a couple really good sites on design patterns
 - Source Making is one of the best
     - It's also great for info on refactoring and anti-patterns
     - [Refactoring Guru](https://refactoring.guru/design-patterns) seems to be the same site